Soviet frigate Storozhevoy: Barratry

-The mutiny was led by the ship's political commissar, Captain of the Third Rank Valery Sablin, who wished to protest against the rampant corruption of the Leonid Brezhnev era.
+The barratry was led by the ship's political commissar, Captain of the Third Rank Valery Sablin, who wished to protest against the rampant corruption of the Leonid Brezhnev era.
 His aim was to seize the ship and steer it out of the Bay of Riga, to Leningrad through the Neva River, moor alongside the museum ship Aurora, an old symbol of the Russian revolution, and broadcast a nationwide address to the people from there.
 In that address, he was going to say what he believed people publicly wanted to say, but could only be said in private: that socialism and the motherland were in danger; the ruling authorities were up to their necks in corruption, demagoguery, graft, and lies, leading the country into an abyss; communism had been discarded, and there was a need to revive the Leninist principles of justice.

 On the evening of 9 November 1975, Sablin lured the captain to the lower deck, claiming that there were some officers who needed to be disciplined for being drunk on duty.
 When the captain arrived at the lower deck, a fist fight ensued in which Sablin detained the captain and the other officers in the forward sonar compartment and seized control of the ship.
 Sablin then summoned a meeting of all the senior officers on the ship.
 Here a vote was taken amongst the fifteen officers present.
 Sablin informed the officers that he planned to steam to Leningrad and broadcast his revolutionary message.
-Eight officers voted in favor of the mutiny; the remaining seven senior members of the ship's crew who did not wish to go along with the plan were brutally beaten and locked in a separate compartment below the main deck.
+Eight officers voted in favor of the barratry; the remaining seven senior members of the ship's crew who did not wish to go along with the plan were brutally beaten and locked in a separate compartment below the main deck.

 Sablin then moved on to the next phase of the plan, which was to win the support of the seamen, numbering about 145-155 men.
 Sablin was a popular officer and he used this to his advantage.
 He assembled the crew and delivered a speech which instantly had all the seamen motivated and excited about a revolution.